 While there are some choices in these categories, a contestant’s survival may be significantly affected by their individual gear choices.

-Individual Alone Gear List
+Individual Alone Gear List for Seasons 1-11

 Contestants are allowed to choose ten items beyond the standard gear.
 They can’t choose anything they want, though.
 Instead, they can choose from a list of items that span several categories.